 Contingent consideration, resulting from business combinations, is valued at fair value at the acquisition date as part of the business combination.
-When the contingent consideration meets the definition of a derivative and, thus, a financial liability, it is subsequently remeasured to fair value at each reporting date.
-The determination of the fair value is based on probability of expected outcomes and discounted cash flows.
+When the contingent consideration is considered a financial liability, it is subsequently remeasured to fair value at each reporting date.
+The determination of the fair value is based on discounted cash flows.
 The key assumptions take into consideration the probability of meeting each performance target and the discount factor.